taplytics/Taplytics-Android-SDK/EXPERIMENTS.md

 ## Dynamic Variables & Code Blocks

-**To see and modify these variables or blocks on the dashboard, the app must me launched and this code containing the variable or block must be navigated to a least once.**
+**To see and modify these variables or blocks on the dashboard, the app must be launched and this code containing the variable or block must be navigated to a least once.**

-This is to send the information of the variable or block to Taplytics, so it will appear on the dashboard.
+The code below is used to send the information of the variable or block to Taplytics, so it will appear on the dashboard.

 ###Dynamic Variables

-Taplytics now offers the ability to create simple variables that can be changed on the Taplytics Dashboard.

-A Taplytics variable is instantiated with three variables.
+Taplytics variables are dynamic variables that can be used to change content or functionality of your app dynamically from the Taplytics website.
+Variables are re-useable between experiments and are instantiated with three variables:

 1. Variable name (String)
 2. Default Value